appbaseio/Docs/content/docs/reactivesearch/atlas-search/search-examples-with-react.md

 ## With Searchbox

 Our first set of examples make use of the [React Searchbox](https://opensource.appbase.io/searchbox) library, a lightweight UI library focused on building search-as-you-type experiences.
-This library is lightweight primarily ships with a SearchBox component and provides a general purpose SearchComponent that can be used as a controller for any design component.
+This library is performant and lightweight (~30KB min+gzip size), comes with a pre-built SearchBox component and provides a general purpose SearchComponent that can be used to bind with any UI component.

 ### Facet (list) examples